Parish Bulletins for Holiday Visitors — Tips to Consider for the Catholic Holiday Crowd

 We hope these tips help you prepare for the upcoming holiday season.
 Remember, a welcoming bulletin can play a significant role in making everyone feel at home in your parish.

 For more information on how to receive a free weekly print and digital church bulletin with LPi, head on over to our bulletin services page.
+Want more parish bulletin inspiration?
+We've got you covered over in the the "Church Bulletins" section of our blog.
 Happy holidays!

 Share